hatakkey/MAG-integrated/README.md

 ### **2. FreeRADIUS**
 -	FreeRADIUS is an open-source RADIUS server that provides Authentication, Authorization, and Accounting (AAA), supporting EAP, PAP, and CHAP while integrating with MySQL, PostgreSQL, and LDAP.
-  -	This LAB uses FreeRADIUS to authenticate PPPoE (chap), IPoE and FWA sessions and is used as offline accounting-server.
+  -	This lab uses FreeRADIUS to authenticate PPPoE (chap), IPoE and FWA sessions and is used as offline accounting-server.
 ### **3. BNGBlaster**
 -	BNG Blaster simulates fixed sessions, such as PPPoE and IPoE, for broadband access testing while also supporting data traffic generation
   -	This lab offers predefined scripts to initiate fixed sessions with or without data traffic (see above).